1jour1vin

 About the wine:

 This wine is quite complex and well-structured, with lovely fruity notes such as candied lemon and pineapple.
-It is medium-bodied, with good body and a nice finish.
+It is medium-bodied, with good body and a lovely finish.
 Very appealing.

 Land of Wines